eleiva/laravel-v5.2-seed/README.md

 # laravel-v5.2-seed

-Small laravel 5.2 site with authentication and a few views listing some models ( users and access logs )
+Small laravel 5.2 site with authentication , events and a few views listing some models ( users and access logs )

 ### Installation